Charmoniumlike Channels $1^{+}$ with Isospin $1$ from Lattice and Effective Field Theory: Approximation of one-channel s-wave scattering

 where $\mathcal{Z}^{{\bi d}}_{00}$ is the Lüscher zeta function \cite{Luscher:1990ux}, and ${\bi d}={\bi P}\frac{L}{2\pi}$ is the normalized total momentum.
 Finally, the following parametrization is chosen for energies near the threshold:

 which is an effective range expansion in $k^2$ up to the leading two terms.
 The parameters $a_{0}$ and $r_{0}$ are determined such that the relation Eq.~\eqref{EkcotL0} is optimized simultaneously for all the considered $D\bar D^*$ energy levels.
-Our procedure follows the determinant residual method described in \cite{MORNINGSTAR2017477}, while additional details on implementation can be found in appendix C of Ref. \cite{Prelovsek:2020eiw}.
+One-channel scattering is analyzed using a correlated fit with the determinant residual method described in \cite{MORNINGSTAR2017477}, while additional details on the implementation can be found in Appendix C of Ref. \cite{Prelovsek:2020eiw}.

 We present two cases for each $J^{PC}=$ $1^{+-}$ and $1^{++}$: one where the full correlation matrices are employed and the other where the meson-meson interpolators with $\rho$ and/or $a_0$ mesons are omitted from the basis.
 Therefore, four different fits are performed.
-The resulting scattering lengths $a_0$ and the effective ranges $r_0$ are positive, as presented in Table~\ref{tab:param:DDscatt} and Figs.~\ref{fig:fit1pm}, \ref{fig:fit1pp}.
-Four and five $D\bar D^*$ energy levels from different irreps are incorporated in the fits for $1^{+-}$ and $1^{++}$, respectively~(see the legends in the figures).
-We have verified that including additional energy levels has a negligible effect on the resulting fit parameters.
+The resulting scattering lengths $a_0$ and the effective ranges $r_0$ are positive, as presented in Table~\ref{tab:param:DDscatt} and Figs.~\ref{fig:fit1pm} and \ref{fig:fit1pp}.
+Four and five $D\bar D^*$ energy levels from different irreps are incorporated in the fits for $1^{+-}$ and $1^{++}$, respectively, as denoted in the legends of Figs. \ref{fig:fit1pm} and \ref{fig:fit1pp} and by black outlined symbols in (top) left panes of Figs.~\ref{fig:omit_1+-}--\ref{fig:omit_A2+}.
+We have verified that including/excluding additional energy levels has a negligible effect on the resulting fit parameters, which remain within the given uncertainty range.
+Our results are also robust under the change in parametrizations $k\cot{\delta_{0}}=1/a_{0}$, $k\cot{\delta_{0}}/E_{\textrm{cm}}=A+Bs$ and $k\cot{\delta_{0}}/E_{\textrm{cm}}=A+Bs+Cs^2$.